nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 - `MetadataSpecification`: [required] Specifies which metadata version schema you are using for this subscription.
 Currently, that version is 1.1.1.

 ##### Additional Data Fields for Near-Real-Time Notification Subscriptions
-For ingest subscriptions to be used there are three new fields that are required in addition to the other fields already described.
+For NRT Notification subscriptions to be used there are three new fields that are required in addition to the other fields already described.
-- `Type`: [required] Must be set to `granule` because ingest subscriptions are only for granules.
+- `Type`: [required] Must be set to `granule` because NRT Notification subscriptions are only for granules.
 - `CollectionConceptId`: [required] Because type must be `granule`, we must set `CollectionConceptId` as well, as indicated in Data Fields section
 - `EndPoint`: [required] describes where notifications get sent.
 At this time only AWS SQS ARN's are allowed.
-Ingest subscriptions that do not use an AWS SQS ARN will fail.
-If search subscriptions are desired, do not use this field.
+NRT Notification subscriptions that do not use an AWS SQS ARN will fail.
+If Batch Notification subscriptions are desired, do not use this field.
 - `Mode`: [required] describes whether the notification is for New (ingested for the first time into the CMR) granules, Updated granules, or Deleted granules.
   - Valid values: `New`, `Update`, `Delete`.
 Any combination of these values are valid and they are set using a json array.
     - Examples: